Battle of Adrianople (324): Battle

 Licinius encamped his army in a strong position near Adrianople (Hadrianopolis), the major city of inland Thrace.
 Constantine advanced eastward from Thessalonica until he came to the Hebrus River, on which Adrianople stands, and set up his own camp.
 Licinius arranged his defensive line, of 200 stades in length, in a strong position between a height overlooking the town and the confluence of the Hebrus with a tributary.
 The two armies remained in position for a number of days before battle was finally joined, when Constantine took the initiative by crossing the river against a well-prepared and positioned enemy that had a superior number of soldiers.

 Constantine used a ruse to get his troops across the Hebrus.
 Having noticed a suitable crossing point where the river narrowed and was overlooked by a wooded hillside, he ordered material and ropes to be conspicuously assembled at another place on the river, well away from his chosen crossing, to give the impression that he intended to build a bridge to cross there.
 On the wooded hillside, he secretly assembled 5,000 foot archers and a force of cavalry.
 He then led his cavalry over the river crossing at the narrows, and fell on the enemy unexpectedly.
 The surprise attack was a complete success, and the remainder of his army then crossed at the same point.
 With his position on the river outflanked, Licinius' withdrew his forces and took up a defensive position on higher ground.
 However, this gave Constantine the initiative once more, and his attack was again successful.
 What followed, in the words of historian Zosimus, was “a great massacre”.
 According to Zosimus, Licinius' army suffered losses of 34,000 dead, but this figure is considered an exaggeration by modern historians.

-During the onslaught, Constantine directed the guard of his Christian standard, the labarum, to move the standard to any part of the field where his troops seemed to be faltering.
+During the onslaught, Constantine directed the guard of his overtly Christian standard, the labarum, to move the standard to any part of the field where his troops seemed to be faltering.
 The appearance of this talisman emboldened his own troops and dismayed those of Licinius.
 Constantine, who had been slightly wounded in the thigh, halted his attack at sunset.
 Darkness allowed Licinius and the remains of his force to withdraw to Byzantium, the coast, and the safety of his fleet.

 The battle was one of the largest of the 4th century.
 Zosimus describes Constantine personally leading the cavalry charge which broke Licinus' defences and attributes the success of the Constantinian forces to the courage and martial prowess of Constantine himself.
 Other contemporary accounts—however, ascribe success to the discipline of the troops and Constantine's felicitas, his 'good fortune'.